 For anyone looking for a cheap OBD2 scanner, the Creator C310 for BMW is a great choice.

 Creator C310 is much more powerful and supports more systems than generic OBD2 scanners or Bluetooth adapters.

 The Creator scanners can be updated online.
-Scanner language is in English by default but can also be switched to German.
+The scanner language is in English by default but can also be switched to German.

-This is the perfect BMW OBD2 scanner for owners who have an older car from 1997-2013 and don't want to spend too much money on a BMW scan tool.
+This is the perfect BMW OBD2 scanner for owners with an older car from 1997-2013 and doesn't want to spend too much money on a BMW scan tool.

 During our testing, the scanner performed well and read multiple fault codes.
-The only issue we had is that the scanner would freeze when we tried to display live data from the engine module.
+The only issue is that the scanner would freeze when we tried to display live data from the engine module.